-The well serving the Middlefield Road community has consistently exceeded the MCL for nitrate since 2009.
-The highest level detected was 14.9 mg/L NO3-N in August 2015.
+The well serving Livingston Mutual in the Middlefield Road community has consistently exceeded the MCL for nitrate since 2009.
+The highest level detected was $14.9 \text{ mg/L NO}3\text{-N}$ in August 2015.
 Figure 4.13 below illustrates nitrate trends from 2001 - 2016.
+Records available through the Monterey County Environmental Health Bureau also show nitrate concentration above the maximum MCL for Lagunita Water Company.
+Tryhorn Mutual Water System has experienced repeat bacteria contamination but is currently within the MCL for nitrate.